Chia-Network/chialisp-web/docs/high_level_lang.md

 `=` equal.
  `(= A B)` returns 1 if A and B are both atoms and both equal.
 Otherwise ().
 Do not use this to test if two programs are identical.
 That is determined by their tree hash.
 Nil tests equal to zero, but nil is not equal to a single zero byte.

 `>` *greater than.
  `(> A B)` returns 1 if A and B are both atoms and A is greater than B, interpreting both as two's complement signed integers.
 Otherwise (). (> A B) means A > B in infix syntax.

 `>s` greater than bytes.
  `(>s A B)` returns 1 if A and B are both atoms and A is greater than B, interpreting both as an array of unsigned bytes.
 Otherwise ().
-Compare to strcmp. (>s "a" "b") => ()
+Compared to strcmp. (>s "a" "b") => ()

 `not` `(not A)` returns 1 if A evaluates to ().
 Otherwise, returns ().